GeorgePopiTUD/recipe-book/pasta/tomato-basil-pasta.md

-First, break the pasta in half
+First, break the pasta in half.
+After eating, drink a cappuccino.